The 18th Open Forum for Quality Improvement and Innovation

 Using QI Tools to Foster Innovation

-Are you looking for new ways to engage your QI teams beyond the basic force field diagram, flow charts, cause and effect diagrams, and 5 why's?
-This interactive workshop will offer practice with quality improvement tools that help foster new ideas and approaches to current practice that will improve processes, outcomes and customer experiences.
+Are you looking for new ways to engage your quality improvement (QI) teams beyond the basic force field diagram, flow charts, cause and effect diagrams, and 5 why's?
+This interactive workshop will offer practice with QI tools that help foster new ideas and approaches to current practice that will improve processes, outcomes and customer experiences.
 Participants will leave ready to re-engage teams in creative thinking and will practice at least three beyond-the-basics QI tools to energize teams and support QI.

 Building Performance Improvement Skills to Support Public Health

-Performance improvement (PI) professionals play key roles within their health departments in quality improvement, performance management, workforce development, accreditation readiness, and community health assessment and improvement planning.
+PI professionals play key roles within their health departments in QI, performance management, workforce development, accreditation readiness, and community health assessment and improvement planning.
 This session will introduce the Competencies for Performance Improvement Professionals in Public Health